Existential Unforgeability in Quantum Authentication From Quantum Physical Unclonable Functions Based on Random von Neumann Measurement: Introduction

 Quantum exponential unforgeability is a security measure defined for any adversary possessing the power of querying and possessing exponentially many data points.
 However, this level of security can never be achieved \emph{realistically} by any classical or quantum PUF as, if an exponential amount of queries were available, the adversary would be able to perform efficient state tomography on the PUF CRPs or process tomography on the PUF channel.

 However, both Existential and Selective unforgeability are security measures against a Quantum Polynomial Time adversary, which is more plausible to be required.
-Since the authors in \cite{Arapinis2021quantumphysical} proved that no Haar random unitary channel can provide Quantum Existential Unforgeability, the only way to achieve that level of security would be to construct a non-unitary channel.
+Since the authors in \cite{Arapinis2021quantumphysical} proved that no Haar random unitary channel can provide Quantum Existential Unforgeability, the only way to achieve that level of security would be to introduce non-unitarity in the QPUF construction.

 A simple way to construct such a non-unitary channel (quantum process) is to combine measurements with unitary evolutions.
 This approach is without loss of generality, as any quantum channel can be thought of as a measurement channel with a post measurement state, where some of the classical information from the measurement is lost.
 Thus, we modelled our QPUF using a general quantum instrument which performs a measurement on a Haar random basis \cite{M.Ozlos}.
 The QPUF performs a von Neumann measurement on an input quantum state but the measurement basis is rotated to some random basis state using a Haar random unitary \cite{M.Ozlos}.
 The measurement and the random rotation together constitute our QPUF and hence it is inherently a non-unitary quantum process.
-In short, we are proposing the idea that measurements in a QPUF can increase the security achievable in schemes using aforementioned QPUF.
+In short, we are proposing the idea that measurements in a QPUF can increase the security achievable in schemes using the aforementioned QPUF.
 Intuitively, the measurement helps because it collapses the quantum state of any adversary attempting to use the QPUF in a way that was not intended, while not affecting the quantum state of the intended users.

 We prove the main result that our QPUF based on a Haar random von Neumann measurement possesses Quantum Existential Unforgeability.
 With this we introduce the first ever model for a QPUF that has such high level of provable security.